HolmesProcessing/Holmes-Documentation/rst/components/holmes-storage/installation.rst

 Nodetool
 """"""""""

 Based on the CAP theorem, Cassandra can be classified as an `AP <AP_>`_ database.
 The cost for strong consistency is higher latency, so the database has its own mechanisms to ensure eventual consistency in the system.
 However, human intervention is often necessary.
-It is critical that the Cassandra cluster be regularly repaired using the nodetool repair and nodetool compact command.
+It is critical that the Cassandra cluster is regularly repaired using the ``nodetool repair`` and nodetool compact command.
 The following documentations `1 <ONE_>`_, `2 <TWO_>`_ give an overview of the nodetool functionality.
 We suggest exploring the `Cassandra-Reaper tool <CassandraREAPER_>`_ as a potential way to automate the repair process.

 Nodetool Repair
 """""""""""""""""